 Drivers are special libraries which provide poll-mode driver implementations for devices: either hardware devices or pseudo/virtual devices.
-They are contained in the drivers subdirectory, classified by type, and each compiles to a library with the format librte_pmd_X.a where X is the driver name.
+They are contained in the drivers subdirectory, classified by type, and each compiles to a library with the format library made.
+X. a where X is the driver name.